Key–value store and message queue

 Redis or Valkey

-Redis (or its open source fork Valkey) is recommended for production deployments needing high performance:
+Redis (or its open source fork Valkey) is recommended for production deployments needing high performance.
+It offers excellent performance, clustering support, and wide hosting options, making it ideal for scalable production environments.

 import { RedisKvStore } from "@fedify/redis";